 It was a rainy day today and I wasn’t able to walk on the beach.
 I am wondering now if maybe I should have walked anyway as it would have let me have the beach to myself again for a little while.
 My assumption the vacationers would need to go back to work tomorrow since it will be Monday and therefore would pack up and leave tonight was a poor assumption.
 Even the family staying in the condo below mine is still here as is so easily determined by how the heavily muscled man who I saw once yesterday yells at his wife and daughter below me in a way that makes me cringe and seek out my noise canceling earphones.
 I don’t suspect it is an abusive relationship as the wife seems to be giving it back just as enthusiastically and the daughter has certainly inherited her parents vocal projection skills.
 But it’s the man’s voice that unnerves me so much and at this moment I can’t honestly say why, although I’m sure there is someone within me who could.

-My therapist, Jan as I’ve called her in a couple of my previous letters, has asked me a couple of times if I can call to any of my others and speak to them or ask them to speak.
+My therapist, Jan as I’ve called her in a couple of my previous posts, has asked me a couple of times if I can call to any of my others and speak to them or ask them to speak.
 For the most part I don’t think I can and, to be honest, if I were to even attempt to do so this whole framework of acceptance that I have built for my DID diagnosis may collapse because that sounds and feels a little hocus pocus for me.
 I have already struggled enough to accept this diagnosis despite its fuzzy edges and incomplete ratification and acceptance among the those in psychiatric profession.
 I need to stay on the pragmatic side of things in order to continue applying this framework to my mind and extracting the pieces in a way that allows me to deconstruct and rebuild a cohesive and integrated Self.

 If I could wave a magic wand or wiggle my nose or whatever and have one of my alters speak or jump into the driver’s seat, I would ask Nasty to write about herself as I really think she is the best one to tell her story.
-In fact, she can probably her story as well as mine since she shown off an ability to me perfectly in the past and I probably couldn’t pull off imitating her taking a nap.
-Nasty, despite what her name might imply, is like my cool wild child twin – the half that got all the bravery, confidence, beauty, taste, and ability to meet friends (and lovers) anywhere and everywhere.
+In fact, she can probably her story as well as mine since she shown an uncanny ability to BE me perfectly in the past and I probably couldn’t pull off imitating her taking a nap.
+Nasty, despite what her name might imply, is like my cool and brilliant wild child twin – the half that got all the bravery, intelligence, confidence, beauty, taste, and ability to meet friends (and lovers) anywhere and everywhere.
 She is the life of the party, the one who makes everyone laugh, the one who can beat anyone at a game of pool, the one who has always danced like a stripper with the rent due, the one who could laugh at mom when she said hurtful things, the one who can paint and draw, the one who carries her sexuality proudly and in front of her like a name badge, the one who walks in a way that brings all the eyes her way, the one who was always looking for someone to love her the one who, when no one is watching, breaks down and admits she hates herself and writes horrible notes calling herself a “cunt” and telling herself to die.

 Nasty and I have a love-hate relationship.
 I envy her freedom and her natural ability to get things done, to create beautiful art, to socialize and meet new people, to feel a sexual attraction to others and enjoy sex and to be able to feel sensual, to have fashion sense and a distinct personal style, to be adventurous and have fun at the same time.
 To be seen and to be seen as beautiful.
 To be brave and to let the mean words of others slide off her back without sinking in or cutting through her thick skin and confidence.
 To vibe the kind of energy that attracts connection with others instantly, to easily make friends, to become important to others quickly, to be popular.
 There are a lot of things to like and even love about Nasty but I also have always resented how, after she’s been around for a while, I am left to clean up the mess she’s made.
 This includes paying off the credit cards she’s charged up; dealing with the man she’s married, shacked up with or started dating; getting yet another STD check; checking all email, social media and messaging to see what promises she’s broken, disagreements she’s had or lines she’s crossed in talking with the people in my life; finding another job or dealing with the repercussions of having acted out sexually at work in a way that has completely discredited me; and in some of the more extreme clean up jobs, finding a new home for me and my children.
 This isn’t a complete list of things I love and hate about Nasty but I think it draws a pretty good picture of the kind of struggle we have with each other.

-Like I shared with you in my last letter, if Nasty were writing this, she would be telling you that she is the real Self and that I am the stodgy and boring alter named Responsibility who is such a drag and always ruins all the fun, wears boring clothes (in her words “clothes that Mom would approve of”) and will die an old maid, fat and alone (“like Mom”).
+Like I shared with you in my last post, if Nasty were writing this, she would be telling you that she is the real Self and that I am the stodgy and boring alter named Responsibility (or “Cindan”) who is such a drag and always ruins all the fun, wears boring clothes (in her words “clothes that Mom would approve of”) and will die an old maid, fat and alone (“like Mom”).
 Just like I consider myself having to clean up after her time spent in the driver’s seat, she feels the same about mine in that she has to lose weight, buy all new clothes and shoes, go to a hair stylist for a color touchup and trim and find a nail salon for a pedi/mani.
 While I’m always disappointed with the way Nasty leaves our life wrecked, she is always frustrated with the way she feels I leave our body and wardrobe neglected and in need of a complete make over.

 Knowing what I discovered about my early childhood experiences, it would follow that Nasty represents my dissociated state of identity as a sexual woman separate from myself.
 I am very much an asexual being.
 I have no desire for sex, touch or even orgasm.
 I have never, to my memory, been sexually attracted to anyone and I do not find anyone particularly attractive in a way that has every caught my attention or made me interested in knowing more about them.
 Nasty carries all of the sexuality and she carries it BIG; often saying that she feels like she “puts off a scent” that sexually attracts men (I suspect it’s more the way she walks and behaves that tells men she is a good target for getting laid but what would I know).
 Despite her projected confidence in her sexuality and her proclamations otherwise, Nasty also carries all of the shame for a lifetime of dysfunction expressed through hyper-sexuality; including the early childhood events, the event from 1984 or 1985 and the destructive path of sexuality following those childhood events that bruised and broke me for the next 34 years.
 And while I have been frequently inconvenienced and painfully embarrassed by all the sex and the accompanying reputation, Nasty was the one who carried the blame because no matter how hard she tried to be “good” while she was driving, she always ended up fucking things up in the very literal sense.